OliverCi/freeplane2md/README.md

 ## Planned improvements

+- Support further icons and option to convert emoji icons to UTF-8 representation.
 - Test and fix some edge cases, e.g. with empty nodes or connections and links overlapping in the same node.
-- Option to convert icons to UTF-8 representation of emojis or other characters.
+- Better solution for HTML handling, where it interferes with indentation and nesting of consecutive paragraphs.
 - Provide more examples and automated tests.
-- Support further Freeplane features, such as Notes, embedded HTML or $\LaTeX$.
+- Support further Freeplane features, such as embedded Markdown, $\LaTeX$ or notes.
-- Better help for installation
+- Easier installation.